mkallipo/affiliation-matching/README.md

 - `dictionaries/dix_mult`, `dictionaries/dix_city`, `dictionaries/dix_country`: three more pickled dictionary with keys legalnames and alternativenames of organizations in the ROR database, necessary in the case where different organizations share the same name.

-- `testing/sample.json`: Is a sample of 1000 DOIs obtained from 300 json files from the Crossref database, which can be used for testing and validation purposes.

-- `testing/dois_match.json`, `testing/affs_match.xlx` and `testing/dois_match.xlx`: The outputs for the `testing/sample.json` file as described above.